 - Written applications will be pre-screened for submission requirements and inclusion of all required sections.
-Applications not meeting all prescreen requirements will not be read or reviewed. - 2) A review committee established by the MSDE will evaluate written applications.
-The committee will be composed of representatives from MSDE personnel.
-Using a scoring rubric, reviewers will comment on the proposals and assign numerical scores. - 3) Applicants may be scheduled for an oral program presentation as determined by the review committee. - 4) Final approval for awards will be determined by the Teacher Induction, Retention, and Advancement Pilot Program Review Committee. - 5) All revised proposals and budgets must be resolved by conclusion of the first quarter or risk forfeiture of the award.
+Applications not meeting all prescreen requirements will not be read or reviewed. - 2) A review committee established by the Maryland State Department of Education (MSDE) will evaluate written applications.
+The committee will be composed of representatives from the MSDE personnel.
+Using a scoring rubric, reviewers will comment on the proposals and assign numerical scores. - 3) Applicants may be scheduled for an oral program presentation as determined by the review committee. - 4) Final approval for awards will be determined by the Teacher Induction, Retention, and Advancement Pilot Program Review Committee. - 5) All revised proposals and budgets must be resolved by conclusion of first quarter or risk forfeiture of award.

-MSDE reserves the right to consider geographic distribution when making awards.
+The MSDE reserves the right to consider geographic distribution when making awards.